sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ## $vec2
 ## [1] "a" "b" "c"
 ```
-notice that this is different from eliminating an element of the vectors contained in the list, you can do the latter with
+note that this is different from eliminating an element of the vectors contained in the list, you can do the latter with

 ```r
 myList$vec2 = myList$vec2[-1]